mshocket/mshocket.github.io/research.md

 ## Mosquito-borne disease
 As a postdoc, I investigated how thermal performance varies across mosquito and pathogen species and how these differences affect the predicted thermal response of transmission.
 I led studies on Ross River virus (Shocket et al. 2018 _eLife_), the most common vector-borne disease in Australia, and on West Nile virus and a suite of five other viruses with overlapping vector species (Shocket et al. 2020 _eLife_).

-Together with studies led by my colleagues studying the malaria parasite (Mordecai et al. 2013 _Eco Lett_, Johnson et al. 2015 _Ecology_), dengue virus (Mordecai et al. 2017 _PLOS NTD_), and Zika virus (Tesla et al. _Proc B._), we have generated a systematic analysis of 16 different mosquito-pathogen systems using common methods (Mordecai et al. 2019 _Eco Lett_).
+Together with studies led by my colleagues studying the malaria parasite (Mordecai et al. 2013 _Eco Lett_, Johnson et al. 2015 _Ecology_), dengue virus (Mordecai et al. 2017 _PLOS NTD_), and Zika virus (Tesla et al. _Proc B_), we have generated a systematic analysis of 16 different mosquito-pathogen systems using common methods (Mordecai et al. 2019 _Eco Lett_).
 This approach allows us to make direct comparisons between different vector-pathogen systems.

 We found substantial variation in the thermal responses of vector and pathogen species that led to differences in predicted transmission (Mordecai et al. 2019 _Eco Lett_).
 Nonetheless, transmission for all vector-pathogen pairs is optimized at an intermediate temperature-a "goldilocks temperature" that is neither too cold nor too hold-in the relevant temperature range in nature, in contrast to many prior studies that overestimate the optimum and support the "warmer-is-sicker" hypothesis.